-Why can’t recent climate changes just be caused by natural causes?
+Why can’t recent climate change just be an effect of 'natural causes'?

 There have been climate changes in the past 2000 years.